 Finally, as someone who's a parent of a child with special needs and a board certified behavior analyst, I have had the pleasure of working with families cope with the challenges that they experience caring for their unique child or adult.
 This type of treatment includes working directly with the client as well as providing parent consultation, educating parents on how to manage their behaviors and provide tips on managing challenging behaviors and emotions.

 What are your fees?

 This is a conversation I have with prospective clients during our free initial phone consultation, as different treatment types and length determine fees.
 My fee range is $160-$225 per session.
 Fees are determined based on treatment needs as no two cases are the same.
 I do take into consideration each client's financial situation, and do offer a sliding scale for limited clients.
 Payment plans can also be established.
 I accept cash, check, credit cards, Venmo, Square, Zelle, and PayPal.
-I also accept most HSAs.
+I also accept most HSA and FSA plans.

 How long are sessions?